RipaEx/ripa-desktop/CONTRIBUTING.md

 # BOUNTY Program
-ARK has a bounty program for all accepted PR (Pull Requests) for this repository
+RIPA has a bounty program for all accepted PR (Pull Requests) for this repository

-More information can be found at https://blog.ark.io/ark-github-development-bounty-113806ae9ffe
+More information can be found at https://steemit.com/news/@ripaex/ripa-github-development-bounty-program

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARKvelopers.
+Before pushing PR, please [jump in our slack #development](https://ripaex.slack.com/) channel in order to discuss your contributions or to connect with other developers.

 # Guidelines
  - pickup any of the existing issues or if you find an issue make a PR,